Scientific Name: Acer saccharum

 Common Uses: Hard Maple is often used for butcher block cutting boards and countertops, as well as flooring, musical instruments, workbench tops, tool handles, and other specialty products.

-Fun Fact: Hard maple is the exact tree that we get maple syrup from!
+Fun Fact: Hard maple is the tree where maple syrup comes from!
 Through a process called “tapping”, where small metal pipes are inserted into holes drilled in the tree as the sap is starting to rise at the end of winter.
 The sap runs through the pipes to be collected and boiled to evaporate off most of the water.
 This leaves behind the wonderfully sweet syrup we love, ready to be bottled and applied to mountains of pancakes.